formio/pdf-libs/README.md

 * run `node main`

 # Running with docker
-* build an image: `docker build . --tag=pdf-libs`
+* pull the image: `docker pull formio/pdf-libs`
 * run a container with name and port you need:

-  `docker run --name pdf-libs1 -p 8080:8080 -e PORT=8080 pdf-libs`
+  `docker run -d --name pdf-libs -p 8080:8080 -e PORT=8080 formio/pdf-libs`

 # Docs
 * Code documentation is at docs/index.html